DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Anticipate
 "Know your enemy, and you've already won half the battle."
-- Decrease one enemy Intention by up to 2.
+- Decrease or increase one enemy Intention by up to 2.
+- Heal 2 Stress.

 Cost:
 - 1 Generic Mana